rubin-dp0/tutorial-notebooks/README.md

 | 08. *(data visualization)* | TBD |
 | 09.
 Single Star LC with Butler | Demonstrate limits of building light curves during DP0.1: use the Butler to retrieve all PVI sources within a small radius of a given sky coordinate. |

+These tutorials will only work on the Rubin Science Platform deployed at the Interim Data Facility for Data Preview 0.

 These tutorials are subject to change, as the Rubin Science Platform and the LSST Science Pipelines are in active development.

 The `prod` branch will appear in IDF RSP users' home directories.